bianwenbo/CleanCSS/README.md

 # App Configurations
-Because I have to switch between many devices (i.e. Linux, macOS, Windows, vps, NAS, etc.) and softwares (i.e. Safari, Chrome, etc.), sometimes the software need to be reconfigured as I reinstall or switch the system.
+Because I have to switch between many devices (i.e. Linux, macOS, Windows, vps, NAS, etc.) and softwares (i.e. Safari, Chrome, etc.), sometimes the software needs to be reconfigured as I reinstall or switch the system.

 ## SafariStylish
 Stylish CSS file for Safari on Mac OS, Mainly used for adblock.